vygr/ChrysaLisp/STATUS.md

 Renamed the `lib/math/math.inc` library to `lib/math/vector.inc`.

 New Molecule demo.
 Renders standard SDF Mol files.
-Some SDF files have an issue with no space between the number of atoms and the numbewr of bonds, so add a space if required.
+Some SDF files have an issue with no space between the number of atoms and the number of bonds, so add a space if required.

 New Lisp level co-op `(task-slice)` function.
 Will do a deschedule if the